insidegui/VirtualBuddy/ReleaseNotes/VirtualBuddy 1.2 Release Nodes.md

 - Additional storage can now be added to virtual machines by creating new disk images from within VirtualBuddy
 - A new debug console showing logs related to the installation process is now available while installing macOS in a new virtual machine
 - The default library directory for new installs is now ~/Library/Application Support/VirtualBuddy (this is where VirtualBuddy stores virtual machines and downloads)
+- Clicking a virtual machine that's already open in the library will now correctly focus the existing window for that virtual machine